codepath/android_guides/Sharing-Content-with-Intents.md

 #### Attach Share Intent for Remote Image

-Now, once you've setup the ShareActionProvider menu item, construct and attach the share intent for the provider but only **after image has been loaded** as shown below using the `Callback` for `Picasso`.
+Now, once you've setup the ShareActionProvider menu item, construct and attach the share intent for the provider but only **after image has been loaded** as shown below using the `RequestListener` for `Glide`.

 ```java